A Step to Decouple Optimization in 3DGS: Preliminary: 3DGS(-MCMC) and Adam

 In this work, $\ell$ and $\mathcal{R}$ denote photometric loss and any regularization, while $\nabla \ell$ and $\nabla\mathcal{R}$ are the corresponding gradient.

-\textbf{Adam} is the first-order stochastic optimization method that adaptively estimates moment statistics of the gradients.
-Specifically, it maintains exponential moving averages of the first moment $m(\theta)_t$ and second moment $v(\theta)_t$, which are bias-corrected to $\hat{m}(\theta)_{t}$ and $\hat{v}(\theta)_{t}$.
-The parameter update is then performed as Eq.\ref{meth::adam_update}, where $\eta$ denotes the learning rate and $\epsilon$ ensures numerical stability.
+\textbf{Adam} is a first-order stochastic optimization method that adaptively estimates moment statistics of the gradients.
+Specifically, it maintains exponential moving averages of the first- and second-moment estimates, $m_t(\theta)$ and $v_t(\theta)$, which are bias-corrected to $\hat{m}(\theta)_{t}$ and $\hat{v}(\theta)_{t}$.
+The parameter update is then performed as Eq.~\ref{meth::adam_update}, where $\eta$ denotes the learning rate and $\epsilon$ ensures numerical stability.

-We omit the expression of bias correction procedure; in this paper, $\theta$ and $g$ denotes the primitive attribute in $\boldsymbol{\theta}$ and gradient information respectively.
+We omit the expression of bias correction procedure.
+In this paper, $\theta$ and $g$ denote an arbitrary primitive attribute and the gradient information respectively.

-Consistent with the DNNs\citep{goodfellow2016deep}, Adam by default updates all attributes synchronously, including both the primitives visible under the current viewpoint and those that are not.
-In split of the 0 gradient, they are still included in the update step, during which their moment are rescaled and attributes are still updated.
-In this paper, updates of points in invisible viewpoints are referred to as \textbf{Implicit Update}, which are influenced by the previous moment.
+As in DNN training~\citep{goodfellow2016deep}, Adam by default updates all attributes synchronously, including both primitives visible from the current viewpoint and those that are not.
+Even when invisible primitives receive zero gradients, they are still included in the update step, during which their moments are rescaled and attributes are still updated.
+In this paper, we refer to this phenomenon as \textbf{Implicit Update}, which is induced by historical optimizer states.